 Call the National Coronavirus Health Information Line on 1800 020 080 for general advice or healthdirect on 1800 022 222 if you have symptoms.
 If you require translating or interpreting services, call 131 450.

-For the latest information and advice on COVID-19, please visit the NSW Government website.
 If you are in an emergency situation or need immediate assistance, contact mental health services or emergency services on 000.
 If you need to speak to someone urgently, call Lifeline 13 11 14 or Suicide Call Back Service 1300 659 467.

-For the latest information and advice on COVID-19, please visit the NSW Government website.
 If you are in an emergency situation or need immediate assistance, contact mental health services or emergency services on 000.
 If you need to speak to someone urgently, call Lifeline 13 11 14 or Suicide Call Back Service 1300 659 467.

 How to cope with stress related to Coronavirus (COVID-19).
 Information for young people affected by stress related to Novel Coronavirus (COVID-19).